rich970/Microscope-image-stitching/README.md

 - The selected feature is picked out in the primary image using a cross-correlation algorithm (match-template implemented in Skimage)
 - If the user is happy, the two images are stitched together and the next two images are loaded.
 - This repeat until all imported images have been stitched.
-- The final image is thresholded and the area is calculated.
+- The final image is thresholded and the area is calculated based on the calibration which defines the pixel to cm conversion.

 # Requirments:
 Sys, PyQt5, Numpy, cv2, maplotlib, Skimage.